xixilele1990/swap-meet/README.md

 1. Review your code in `main.py`
 1. Repeat on all test files until submission time.

-At submission time, no matter where you are, submit the project via ...
+At submission time, no matter where you are, submit the project via Learn.

 ## Project Directions